formlio/forml/docs/serving.rst

 Components
 ----------

-The serving capabilities are provided through a number of additional :doc:`platform components <platform>` as explained in the following sections.
+The serving capabilities are provided through a number of additional :ref:`platform components
+<platform>` as explained in the following sections.

 .. image:: _static/images/serving-components.png